highlightjs/highlight.js/docs/language-guide.rst

 Regular Expression Features
 ---------------------------

-The goal of Highlight.js is to support whatever regex features JavaScript itself supports.
+The goal of Highlight.js is to support whatever regex features our supported JavaScript runtimes universally support.
 You're using real regular expressions, use them responsibly.
 That said, due to the design of the parser, there are some caveats.
 These are addressed below.

-Things we support now that we did not always:
+Things we fully support now that we did not always:

 * look-ahead regex matching for `begin` (#2135)
 * look-ahead regex matching for `end` (#2237)
 * look-ahead regex matching for `illegal` (#2135)
 * back-references within your regex matches (#1897)

+Things that technically would work, but we do not allow (because Safari does not support negative look-behind):

-* look-behind matching (when JS supports it) for `begin` (#2135)
+* look-behind matching for `begin` (#2135)

-Things we currently know are still issues:
+Things that are not supported because of issues with the parsing engine itself:

-* look-behind matching (when JS supports it) for `end` matchers
+* look-behind matching for `end` matchers

 Contributing